Photobook Community Meta-list 2025

 3 The Heart of the Matter – Carrie Mae Weems, edited by Sarah Hermanson Meister (Aperture)

-Chosen by 1 Elin Spring and Suzanne Révy, 16 Blind, 21 VSCO’s editorial team
+Chosen by 1 Elin Spring and Suzanne Révy, 16 Blind Magazine, 21 VSCO’s editorial team.

 3 The Nineties x Anna Sui – Anna Sui (Rizzoli)

-Chosen by 3 Christer Ek 5 Robin Titchener, 7 Gabriela Cendoya
+Chosen by 3 Christer Ek, 7 Gabriela Cendoya, 77 Viory Schellekens.

 2 selections